Mahgnislaw/BecodeProjects/1_Becode Basics/1_2Linux/Privilege escalation/README.md

 First time to try gaining acces to the root privilège of the device.

 ## First attempt
-I start by trying common password using like root | root or admin | admin and i finaly found the password like that.
+I start by trying common password using things like
-In this case it was toor.
+> root | root
+> admin | admin
+And i found the password `toor`

 So the escalation was possible because of poor security and human mistake.